Siderophore: Pyoverdine and siderophore production in Pseudomonas aeruginosa

+Furthermore, intratumor P. aeruginosa may scavenge iron by producing pyoverdine, which indirectly protect tumor cells from ferroptosis ('iron death'), emphasizing the need for ferroptosis inducers (thiostrepton) for cancer treatment.

 Ecology

 Siderophores become important in the ecological niche defined by low iron availability, iron being one of the critical growth limiting factors for virtually all aerobic microorganisms.
 There are four major ecological habitats: soil and surface water, marine water, plant tissue (pathogens) and animal tissue (pathogens).